↑

 Directions to make your edible ornaments:

-1. Pour about half of the red candy melts (6 oz) into a microwave safe dish.
-Heat the melts in the microwave in 30 second increments.
+1. Pour about half of the red candy melts (6 oz) into a microwave-safe dish.
+Heat the melts in the microwave in 30-second increments.
 Stir every time the microwave stops.
 Do this until the candy is fully melted.
-My microwave only take a few minutes so it melts pretty quickly.

-Allow the chocolate to cool a few minutes before using.
+Allow the chocolate to cool for a few minutes before using.

-3. To make the chocolate ornaments simply squeeze the sandwich bag gently and make a circle of red chocolate.
-Once your circle is mad you can go back and forth with the baggie filling it in.
+3. To make the chocolate ornaments, squeeze the sandwich bag gently and make a circle of red chocolate.
+Once your circle is mad, you can go back and forth with the baggie, filling it in.

 Make a small loop at the top of the chocolate ornament for the ribbon or twine if you wish.